Goodman IMPRESS program launched

 These symbols represent the four houses that comprise IMPRESS: Adams, Harrison, Marshall and Waverly.

-Student teams are divided into four houses (Adams, Marshall, Waverly and Harrison), each with a faculty advisor who serves as a house master, and each with its own name and shield, a la Harry Potter.
+Student teams are divided into four houses (Adams, Marshall, Waverly and Harrison), each with a faculty advisor who serves as a house mentor, and each with its own name and shield, a la Harry Potter.
 The team with the most points at the end of the year wins the Goodman Cup, named after program supporter Kenneth Goodman ’70.

 The use of game thinking and game mechanics in a non-game context is at the heart of gamification, a concept that’s gaining popularity in higher education.
 In a nutshell, gamification employs the use of a game to make difficult or challenging work fun.